Enhanced detectability of axion's electromagnetic response with a RF-excited magnetic field in cavity: The EM response of the axion field passing through the proposed UHTD

-show in Fig.~\ref{fig1}, wherein a rf-modulated magnetic field $\tilde{B}$ is additionally applied along the $x$-direction, besides the usual high SMF $\bar{B}_0$ applied along the $y$-direction.
-Therefore, the background magnetic field in the existing HTD can be now upgraded as:
+In this section, we demonstrate how the axion-photon energy transferring rate can be significantly enhanced in the UHTD, whose principle has been described briefly in Sec.~1.
+Differing from the external coherent amplification of the responded signal mentioned above, which is merely aimed at improving its detectability, the additionally applied RF- field applied here is used to excite the cavity's magnetic resonant mode to significantly enhancing the axion-photon converted rate for generating the significantly detectable signals.

-This technique is very similar to that for the magnetic resonance imaging~(see, e.g., in Ref.~\cite{R2023}), wherein a longitudinal high SMF is applied to implement the Zeeman energy splittings, and another transverse weak rf-magnetic field is applied to drive the resonance.
-For the simplicity, we assume that the spatial dimensions of the microwave resonant cavity in the $x,y$ directions are much smaller than that in the $z$ one, and thus the electromagnetic wave signals can only be allowed along the $z$-direction.
+Now, let us consider a simplified configuration, shown in Figure~\ref{fig1}(b), to upgrade the existing HTDs for the sensitive EMR detection of the axion.
+Besides the usual high SMF $\bar{B}$ applied along the $y$-direction, a RF-excited field is applied here to excite the cavity's magnetic resonant mode along the $x$ - direction with the amplitude being $\tilde{B}\ll \bar{B}$.
+As a consequence, the background magnetic field in the existing HTD can be upgraded as:

-In such a upgraded background magnetic filed, the solution to the axion-modified Maxwell equation shown in Eq.~\eqref{eq2} can be formally expressed as:
+where $\tilde{B}$, $\bm{k}_B$ and $\omega_B$ is the amplitude, wave vector and frequency of the RF-excited field, respectively.
+Taking the background magnetic field Eq.~\eqref{eq16} into the axion-modified Maxwell equations shown in Eq.~\eqref{eq2}, the equations solution can be formally expressed as:

-Here, the superscripts; $(0)$ and $(1)$ respectively indicate the terms related to the zeroth- and first order responses of the axion-photon coupling, and the effects of the second and higher orders, i.e., $\mathcal{O}^{(2)}(\bm{x},t)$, are neglected safely.
-Clearly, the zeroth-order effect refers to the absence of axion-photon coupling can be described by the conventional Maxwell equations (without the axion-photon coupling);
+the superscripts: $(0)$ and $(1)$, indicate the effects related to the zeroth- and first-order (1st) responses of the axion-photon coupling, and the effects related to the second-order (2nd) and higher ones, i.e., $\mathcal{O}^{(2)}$, are safely neglected.
+Given the zeroth-order effect can be easily calculated by solving the conventional Maxwell equation in the absence of axion-photon coupling.
+The 1st EMR of the axion can be described by